IFTTT Alternatives: For People Ready to Scale

 Cons

-• No public pricing, harder for SMBs to evaluate.
+• No public pricing, making budgeting harder for SMBs.

 Choosing the right platform